-Rinse the cranberries and drain well.
-Put them in the food processor and pulse until coarsely chopped.
+- Rinse the cranberries and drain well.
+Put them in the food processor.
+Pulse until they are coarsely chopped.

-To serve, spread the softened cream cheese in a pie plate and spread the fruit mixture evenly over the top.
+- To serve, spread the softened cream cheese on a pie plate or serving bowl.
+Use a slotted spoon so you don’t get too much juice, and spread the fruit mixture evenly over the top.

-Another more informal way to serve this dip is to put a block of cream cheese on a plate and spoon the fruit mixture on top.
+Another way to serve it is to put a block of cream cheese on a plate and spoon the fruit mixture on top.

-To soften your cream cheese, leave it out on your kitchen counter for about an hour before you plan to use it.
+- To soften your cream cheese, leave it out on your kitchen counter for about an hour before you plan to use it.
 You can also soften it in the microwave.
-To do this, unwrap it and place it in a microwave-safe bowl and heat it for about 15-20 seconds.
+To do this, unwrap it and place it in a microwave-safe bowl.
+It will take about 30 seconds for two blocks.

 More recipes with cranberries:

-Popular cocktail recipes on my blog include Cranberry Infused Vodka and Frozen Cranberry Margaritas.
-And, if you are looking for appetizers, check out my Cranberry Pecan Mini Goat Cheese Balls, and 3-Ingredient Cranberry Brie Bites.
+Popular holiday cocktail recipes on my blog include Cranberry Infused Vodka and Frozen Cranberry Margaritas.
+And, if you are looking for appetizers, check out my Cranberry Pecan Mini Goat Cheese Balls and 3-Ingredient Cranberry Brie Bites.

 ★ If you make this dish, please leave a comment and give this recipe a star rating.
 I would love to know how you liked it!